-This is something which we should take note of, when we have so many an advanced State, in India.
-There, you will find, about 75'2 per cent, or 5,099 units of joint stock companies have capital assets between Rs.
+We know again that this is not a complete picture.
+The over-whelming majority of the industrial companies and undertakings in our country are relatively small ones.
+Although they are spread all over the country, they are very small.
+I can tell you from what we see in West Bengal, which is perhaps the most industrialised State, an advanced State, in India.
+There, you will find, about 75.2 per cent. or 5,099 units of joint stock companies capital assets between have Rs.
 10,000 and one lakh.
-The entire capital assets of the joint stock companies which comes to about 34 per cent, of the total capital assets of "the joint stock companies.
-This 75-2 per cent, of the total joint stock companies accounts for about Rs. six -crores and 32 lakhs of the total capital assets, as against 151 joint stock companies, constituting only 2-2 per cent, of the total number, with capital assets over Rs.
+The entire capital assets of the joint stock companies which comes to about 3.4 per cent. of the total capital assets of the joint stock companies.
+This 75.2 per cent. of the total joint stock companies accounts for about Rs. six crores and 32 lakhs of the total capital assets, as against 151 joint stock companies, constituting only 2.2 per cent. of the total number, with capital assets over Rs.
 20 lakhs.
-These big companies, together, account for Rs.
-93,24,00,000 or 50 per cent, of the total capital assets of the joint stock companies in West Bengal.
-That is the structure of our economy; that is the structure of our industries.
-On the one hand, you have got a majority of the industries with very small capital constituting a very small fraction of the total paid-up capital or capital assets.
-On the other hand, you have got a handful of big concerns sharing between them the greater part of the total capital assets of our country.
+These big together, account companies.
+Rs.
+93,24,00,000 or 50 per cent. of the total capital assets of the joint stock companies in West Bengal.
+That is the structure of our economy; that is the structure of our industries. the one hand, you have got a majority of the industries with very small capital constituting a very fraction of the total paid-up capital or capital assets.
+On the other you have got a handful of big concerns sharing between them the greater part of the total capital assets of our country.